 P) Turras Vand

 Literally “Vand's Tower” in the local dialect, Turras Vand is what passes for a capital city in Mynnos, despite the fact that Mynnos has no central government.
-This tower, once home to Vand himself, has become an academy for arcane studies that accept students with an exceptional aptitude for the arcane, and trains them in the ancient arts once taught to his children by Archmage Vand the Hungry.
+This tower, once home to Vand himself, has become an academy for arcane studies that accepts students with an exceptional aptitude for the arcane, and trains them in the ancient arts once taught to his children by the Archmage Vand the Hungry.